-Serving Tampa, St Petersburg, Bradenton, Sarasota and Venice
+Serving Tampa, St Petersburg, Bradenton, Sarasota, Venice, Port Charlotte and surrounding areas.

 If you have been injured by the negligence of another, contact Jodat Law Group, P.A. and you will have direct communication with a personal injury lawyer.
 Attorneys at Jodat Law Group, P.A. will evaluate your case, not an investigator, not a paralegal, not a legal secretary, but the attorney.